Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 as possible.
 It should be noted that a few changes were made to the algorithm's flow to work with my implementation.

-The Algorthim:
+The Algorithm:

 To summarize how the algorithm works, it relies upon bitsets and bitwise operations.
 Each hand is masked with two bitsets.
-I called the first 'face exists bitset', and the second 'face occurences bitset'.
+I called the first 'face exists bitset', and the second 'face occurrences bitset'.
 The first fifteen-sized bitset determines what faces occur in the hand (A->2 'high ace to low order').
 If a face appears the bit is updated to '1', else it is left alone '0'.
 Once the first bitset is finished, the second sixty-sized bitset then determines the count of each facecard respectively.